Small values and forbidden values for the Fourier antidiagonal constant of a finite group

 \begin{rem} It was already known that although $\AD$ cannot increase when passing to subgroups, it can increase when passing to a quotient.
 For instance, in a ``note added in proof'' in \cite{LLW_SM96}, it is observed that the Schur cover of $A_6$ has an $\AD$ constant strictly smaller than that of the triple cover of $A_6$.
 However, Example \ref{eg:AD double covers}\ref{li:bin-tet} shows that they missed a much smaller example. \end{rem}

 \end{subsection}

 \begin{subsection}{Structural consequences for $G$ of upper bounds on $\AD$} \begin{prop}[A cheap lower bound for $p$-groups] Let $p$ be a prime.
-If $G$ is a non-abelian $p$-group, then $\AD(G) \geq p - \frac{1}{p}$.
-Equality is attained by an extraspecial $p$-group of order $p^3$ (for instance, the Heisenberg group over the finite field $\bbF_p$). \end{prop}
+If $G$ is a non-abelian $p$-group, then $\AD(G) \geq p - 1 + \frac{1}{p}$.
+Equality is attained by an extraspecial $p$-group of order $p^3$. \end{prop}

 \begin{proof} Since $G$ is a $p$-group, both $\mindeg(G)$ and $\abs{G'}$ are powers of $p$.
 Therefore both are $\geq p$, since $G$ is non-abelian.
 The rest follows from Lemma \ref{l:hammer} and the calculation in Example \ref{eg:extraspecial}. \end{proof}